 The vibrant Vietnamese city boasts historical relics and stunning beaches – plus it’s perfectly positioned for cultural expeditions

-(I hope the UK’s Daily Telegraph won’t mind too much if I use their recent article on visiting my wonderful hometown!)
+(I hope the UK’s Telegraph Group won’t mind too much if I use their recent article on Vietnam travel and my wonderful hometown!)

 “Sometimes the obvious choice isn’t the best choice.
 The majority of travellers to Vietnam split their visits between Hanoi in the north and Saigon (Ho Chi Minh City) in the south.
 Da Nang sits equidistant between them and it’s a city with plenty going for it.